Blog posts

 Published:

-These days I mostly play competitive tennis, so my opponents usually have sufficient understandings of the rules and we do not get into disputes.
+These days, I mostly play competitive tennis, so my opponents usually have a good understanding of the rules, and we do not get into disputes.
 However, debates and disputes sometimes occur in recreational play, which could be annoying.
-So in a series of posts, let me talk about some rules that could be overlooked by recreational players.
+So, in a series of posts, let me talk about some rules that could be overlooked by recreational players.
 The official rules can be found in the “Friend at Court” here.

 Capital and labor income Pareto exponents